redhat-developer/app-services-cli/docs/commands/rhoas_connector_start.md

 ## rhoas connector start

-Start a connector instance
+Start a Connectors instance

 ### Synopsis

-Start a Connectors instance, pass an id or use the instance in the current context
+Start the current Connectors instance or start a Connectors instance by specifying its ID

 ```
 rhoas connector start [flags]